 Research Overview

-My research focuses on understanding the temporal regulation of the cell cycle through the integration of quantitative proteomics, bioinformatics, and experimental cell biology.
-I develop computational approaches to analyze large-scale mass spectrometry datasets and connect them to mechanistic models.
+My research sits at the intersection of quantitative proteomics, bioinformatics, and experimental cell biology.
+I develop computational approaches to analyse large-scale mass spectrometry datasets and connect them to mechanistic models of the cell cycle.
+The central question: how do cells time mitosis with such extraordinary precision?

 Postdoctoral Research